How Hard Should You Tamp When Making Espresso at Home?

 Skipping the Distribution Step

 Neglecting to distribute the grounds evenly before tamping can cause channeling, leading to inconsistent espresso.
 Always take the time to ensure the coffee is spread evenly before applying pressure.
+Machines like the DeLonghi Magnifica Evo Review excel at ensuring consistency in coffee distribution.

 Tools to Elevate Your Espresso Skills